Scandium: Production

 The world production of scandium is in the order of 15–20 tonnes per year, in the form of scandium oxide.
-The demand is about 50% higher, and both the production and demand keep increasing.
-In 2003, only three mines produced scandium: the uranium and iron mines in Zhovti Vody in Ukraine, the rare-earth mines in Bayan Obo, China, and the apatite mines in the Kola peninsula, Russia.
-Since then many other countries have built scandium-producing facilities, including 5 tonnes/year (7.5 tonnes/year Sc2O3) by Nickel Asia Corporation and Sumitomo Metal Mining in the Philippines.
+The demand is slightly higher, and both the production and demand keep increasing.
+In 2003, only three mines produced scandium: the uranium and iron mines in Zhovti Vody in Ukraine, the rare-earth mines in Bayan Obo, China, and the apatite mines in the Kola Peninsula, Russia.
+Since then, many other countries have built scandium-producing facilities, including 5 tonnes/year (7.5 tonnes/year Sc2O3) by Nickel Asia Corporation and Sumitomo Metal Mining in the Philippines.

 In the United States, NioCorp Development hopes to raise $1 billion toward opening a niobium mine at its Elk Creek site in southeast Nebraska, which may be able to produce as much as 95 tonnes of scandium oxide annually.
 In each case, scandium is a byproduct of the extraction of other elements and is sold as scandium oxide.

 To produce metallic scandium, the oxide is converted to scandium fluoride and then reduced with metallic calcium.

 Madagascar and the Iveland-Evje region in Norway have the only deposits of minerals with high scandium content, thortveitite (Sc,Y)2(Si2O7), but these are not being exploited.
 The mineral kolbeckite ScPO4*2H2O has a very high scandium content but is not available in any larger deposits.

 The absence of reliable, secure, stable, long-term production has limited the commercial applications of scandium.
 Despite this low level of use, scandium offers significant benefits.
 Particularly promising is the strengthening of aluminium alloys with as little as 0.5% scandium.
 Scandium-stabilized zirconia enjoys a growing market demand for use as a high-efficiency electrolyte in solid oxide fuel cells.

 The USGS reports that, from 2015 to 2019 in the US, the price of small quantities of scandium ingot has been $107 to $134 per gram, and that of scandium oxide $4 to $5 per gram.